-The test takes about 2-3 days to get a result.
+It takes about 2-3 days to get a result.
 A nurse will call to inform you of your results.
 If eligible, you can activate a Patient Portal to retrieve a copy of your results.
 Our staff will provide you with instructions when you arrive for your test.
 Learn more here >

 If you are being tested because you have signs or symptoms that could be consistent with COVID-19, you should isolate at home while waiting for your test results.
 If the result is negative, you may resume normal activities.